-If you want to find what size your graphic should be for a Facebook Profile Page Cover Photo it’s quite a challenge.
-That’s why I made this page.
-So here it is: 851 x 318 pixels.
+If you want to find what size your graphic should be for a Facebook Profile Page Cover Photo it’s also quite a challenge.
+Here it is: 851 x 318 pixels.
+But read on…

 BUT – things get in the way.
 Here’s a snap of my Profile Cover Photo together with all the dimensions you need: